NataliaKhaidanova/MT-evaluation-metrics/README.md

-<h1>Machine-translation Quality Estimation: Comparing Traditional and Neural Machine-Translation Evaluation Metrics for English→Russian</h1>
+<h1>Machine-translation Evaluation: Comparing Traditional and Neural Machine-Translation Evaluation Metrics for English→Russian</h1>

 <h2>A Thesis Project for Master's Degree in Linguistics: Text Mining, Vrije Universiteit Amsterdam 2022/2023.
 Done by Natalia Khaidanova.</h2>

 The thesis project focuses on replicating and reproducing selected research conducted at the WMT21 Metrics Task.
 It involves evaluating the traditional (SacreBLEU, TER, and CHRF2) and best-performing reference-based (BLEURT-20, COMET-MQM_2021) and reference-free (COMET-QE-MQM_2021) neural metrics.

-<h2>Content:</h2>
+<h2>Content</h2>

 <h2>\Data</h2>